01/25/2022 by Dr. Goldi Jacques-Maynes

 Calm your nervous system immediately with Belly Breathing.

-Belly Breathing is an effective technique for relieving anxiety, stress, pain or tension.
+Belly Breathing is an effective technique for relieving anxiety, stress, pain and tension.

-Deep, slow breaths downregulate the stress response — especially when the exhalation is long, slow, and goes all the way to the end of your breath.
+Deep, slow breaths downregulate your stress response—especially when your exhalation is long, slow, and goes all the way to the end of your breath.
 It’s a great way to siphon off a little pressure to get you thru a difficult situation.

 It often just takes 1-3 deep belly breaths to complete the stress response cycle.